ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation

-\textbf{PixcelCNN TensorNet.} Our construction above is general and can be applied to any autoregressive neural network.
-Depending on the application, we can use different autoregressive neural network architectures.
-Because PixelCNN is good at capturing 2D correlations, we integrate it with MPS to develop the PixelCNN TensorNet.
-The PixelCNN we use is the gated PixelCNN \cite{van2016conditional} implemented in \cite{chen2022simulating}.
-We will apply PixcelCNN TensorNet for the simulations of the 2D $J_1$-$J_2$ Heisenberg model later.
-We note that the elementwise and the blockwise construction can both be applied to PixcelCNN TensorNet.
+\textbf{Transformer and PixelCNN Based ANTN.} Our construction above is general and can be applied to any standard ARNN.
+Depending on the application, we can use different ARNN architectures.
+In this work, we choose the transformer and PixelCNN depending on the specific tasks.
+The transformer \citep{transformer} used here is similar to a decoder-only transformer implemented in \citep{luo2020autoregressive}, and The PixelCNN we use is the gated PixelCNN \citep{van2016conditional} implemented in \citep{chen2022simulating}.

+\textbf{MPS Initialization.} Since our ANTN generalizes from TN, both the elementwise and the blockwise can take advantage of the optimized MPS from algorithms such as DMRG \citep{white1992density} as an initialization.
+In practice, we can initialize the TN component with the optimized DMRG results of the same bond dimension (similar to \citep{Lami_2022,wu2022tensor}).
+The MPS Initialization can also be thought of as a pretraining of the ANTN.
+This is a nice feature since it provides a good sign structure and inductive bias from the physics structure, which does not exist in the conventional ARNN.

+\textbf{Limitations.} In this work, we only integrated MPS into the ANTN, where MPS may not be the best TN in various settings.
+Besides MPS, many other TNs also allow efficient evaluation of conditional probabilities and exact sampling, such as MERA \citep{mera} and PEPS \citep{peps}, or cylindrical MPS for periodic boundary conditions.
+In fact, the recently developed TensorRNN \citep{wu2022tensor} can also be viewed as a type of TN and can be integrated into our construction for future work.
+In addition, while the ANTN construction is general in terms of the base ARNN used, our current study only focuses on transformer and PixelCNN.
+Lastly, as shown later in Sec.~\ref{sec:sampling}, the current implementation of ANTN has an additional sampling overhead that is linear in system size which can be avoided.